Rethinking Mental Health for Remote Working

 Build Relationships to Tackle Isolation

-Relationships are especially important in times of uncertainty.
+Relationships are especially important in times of uncertainty, and that goes even more so when you’re self-employed.
 Without the safety net of a 9-5 job or emotional support of colleagues, self-employed people have to take steps to protect their own wellbeing.
-Claire Gamble, Managing Director at Unhooked Communications, says,
+In a discussion about mental health and entrepreneurs for Startups, Managing Director at Unhooked Communications, Claire Gamble says,

 “When I first went self-employed, I’d often go days without seeing anyone else, and I soon found myself feeling really down and losing motivation.”